 - The extent and level of the defendant’s cooperation with police;

-- The defendant’s education and experience; and
+- The person’s education and experience; and

-San Antonio Criminal Defense Attorney
+Top-Rated San Antonio, Texas Criminal Defense Attorney.

 Consent searches are a powerful law-enforcement tool police use to investigate crimes.
 These searches give police wide latitude to search a person, place, or thing without either probable cause or a warrant.
 For this reason, it is generally not a good idea to consent to a search without first speaking with an attorney.
 It is also important for citizens to be aware of their rights so they can invoke them if they are ever in this situation.